tanaya312/Paper_Code/README.md

 # Paper_Code
 The website is live on link: https://paper-code.onrender.com

+Paper code is a coding tool built with the aim of simplifying your brainstorming-coding experience.
+As the name suggests Paper Code compresses the various steps involved in coding from scratch, into a simple 3 click process - Scan.
+Edit.
+Run.
+Paper code works on programming languages to bring your ideas from the chalk board into a reality.
+Owing to its highly versatile nature, Paper Code finds applications in multiple domains, ranging from personal use at home, to institutional use by instructors or evaluators.

 ## React app
 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 The website UI is developed using react.